 Founded in 2015, Smartcar offers an API that makes it easy for applications to access data from cars and send digital requests to them—regardless of the car’s manufacturer and without the need for hardware.
 By transforming multiple complex integrations with different car manufacturers into a single development effort, Smartcar removes a significant pain point for developers.
-The platform has helped app development companies keep pace with rapid innovation in the connected car industry, supporting a wide range of use cases—from keyless car-sharing to on-demand car washing.
+The platform, powered by Twilio Segment and AWS, has helped app development companies keep pace with rapid innovation in the connected car industry, supporting a wide range of use cases—from keyless car-sharing to on-demand car washing.

 Tracking and analyzing two key audiences’ behavior

 As a new service in an emerging industry, Smartcar had little information about exactly how developers were using its API and what improvements it could make.
 Moreover, developers aren’t Smartcar’s only users—when a developer builds an application with Smartcar, its users are required to complete Smartcar’s authorization flow.
 The customer must log in with the car’s credentials and grant the application access to a specific set of permissions.

 “Before Twilio Segment, we couldn’t monitor our end user interactions and had to rely on qualitative feedback from friends and developers.
 We had no notion of how many people ‘dropped off’ during the authorization flow, and we had no way of telling whether the new features we added were producing positive results,” explained Sanketh Katta, CTO and co-founder of Smartcar.
 With two key audiences to satisfy, Smartcar needed a way to track and analyze all of its users’ behavior.